po1sigala/live/01-Class-Content/19-PWA-dev/README.md

 ## Heads-Up

 Next week, you will get your first introduction to React, a front-end library created by Facebook.
 React will take your front-end web development skills to the next level.
-You will get to learn all about components, state, hooks and much much more.
-Get ready because React is a hot comodity in the software engineering field.
+You will get to learn all about components, state, hooks, and much much more.
+Get ready because React is a hot commodity in the software engineering field.

 ## Resources